itshui3/itshui3/README.md

 This is where I keep my stuff

 My work is listed under the pins<br>
-I learned a lot building this stuff, and I'm proud of my efforts.
-Check 'em out!
+I learned a lot building these things, and I'm proud of my efforts.
+Check out my work!

 #### mah goals here-on-out:
 . emphasize quality over quantity in work/skill-building